tananalutholwethu/PHPExercises/README.md

 # PHPExercises
- My practice projects after I lesarn a new skill in PHP
+ My practice projects after I learn a new skill in PHP